Regularity in time along the coarse scale flow for the incompressible Euler equations: Introduction

-The study of H\"{o}lder continuous weak solutions to the Euler equations is motivated by theories and experimental observations of turbulence in fluids, including the phenomenon of anomalous dissipation of energy.
-Turbulent flows are modeled as solutions to the $3D$ Navier Stokes equations at high Reynolds number, meaning that the viscosity parameter $\nu$ is small relative to the characteristic velocity and length scale of the fluid.
-A celebrated prediction of Kolmogorov's theory of hydrodynamic turbulence states that the differences in velocity for nearby particles in turbulent flows obey on average a universal scaling law corresponding to the H\"{o}lder exponent $1/3$:
+Theories and experimental observations of turbulence in fluids, including the phenomenon of anomalous dissipation of energy in the zero viscosity limit and scaling laws predicted by the foundational theory of Kolmogorov \cite{K41}, motivate the study of H\"{o}lder continuous weak solutions to the Euler equations that may arise in the inviscid limit.
+More precisely, turbulent flows are modeled as solutions to the $3D$ Navier Stokes equations at high Reynolds number, meaning that the viscosity parameter $\nu$ is small relative to the characteristic velocity $V$ and length scale $L$ of the fluid.

+A famous prediction of Kolmogorov's theory of hydrodynamic turbulence, sometimes called the Kolmogorov-Obukhov law, states that the differences in velocity for nearby particles in turbulent flows obey, when suitably averaged, a universal scaling law corresponding to the H\"{o}lder exponent $1/3$: